-As at 31 August 2017 BOQ had two NZ companies and one NZ branch.
+As at 31 August 2018 BOQ had two NZ companies (one of which is dormant) and one NZ branch.
 These NZ entities are subject to the NZ tax regime.
 Profits of the NZ entities are taxed at the NZ corporate tax rate of 28% (as compared to the Australian corporate tax rate of 30%).
 BOQ has minor cross border charges related to management services, interest and royalties that are immaterial to BOQ's operations.
+From FY17, Country-by-Country (CbC) reporting applied to the BOQ Group.
+During 2018, BOQ lodged its first CbC report for the year ended 31 August 2017 and will continue to report in future years.